 Swiss Nationals in Kosovo

-At the end of 2011 there were 374 Swiss registered as living in Kosovo.
-Most of these are people with dual Swiss and Kosovo nationality.
+At the end of 2016 there were 438 Swiss registered as living in Kosovo.
 Members of the Swisscoy contingent are not included in this number.

 History of bilateral relations

 Kosovo declared independence on 17 February 2008.
 Switzerland recognised the new republic and established diplomatic and consular relations with it on 27 February 2008.
 Switzerland began to take in workers from Kosovo in 1960.
 Tens of thousands of refugees arrived in the 1990s, fleeing the conflict.
 Since then Switzerland has been actively involved in the reconstruction and development of the country.